tejasjpanchal/cypress/README.md

 # Cypress

-This repository contains automated test scripts developed using Cypress for IMDb.com and pokeAPI , serving as a QA automation assignment.
+This repository contains automated test scripts developed using Cypress for IMDb.com and pokeAPI.

 ## Table of Contents